-During the 2021-2022 academic year, Auburn University at Montgomery handed out 3 bachelor's degrees in special education.
-This is a decrease of 40% over the previous year when 5 degrees were handed out.
+For the most recent IPEDS reporting year, Auburn University at Montgomery handed out 6 bachelor’s degrees in special education.

 | In State | Out of State | |